desmos-labs/desmos-contracts/contracts/cw721-remarkables/README.md

 * `recipient`: Address where the token transfer to;
 * `token_id`: Id of the token to be transferred.

-An example of the message to transfer nft:
+Here an example message to transfer nft:
 ```json
 {
     "transfer_nft": {